Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 	- Makkusu uses this opportunity to test his Cyber.Beast controler using Airiona's Cyber.Beast
 		- Maybe with out her permission.
 In which case Airiona comes up behind him creating the poisiblty of punishment
 		- Airiona is excited about his creation
+			Airiona: Wow you're smart
+			Makkusu: Not really I just most are combined ideas from real scientist to put ideas together to come up with a new one

 	- Makkusu is given a cyberbeast and invited to be a cybervator
 ###	Act 2
 5. **Crossing The Threshold**<br>
 Episodes: 6, 7, 8, 9
 	- Makkusu teams up with Airiona in cyberspace.
 He assumes that because Airiiona and Minia are teammates that he is a ReNet Cybervator
+	- Makkusu develops Airiona's character as he gets her to not only help other citzens in cyberspace but Cybervarors as well
 	- The 22? championships is going on
 	- Makkusu trains his body